Metalnem/mijailovic.net/_drafts/books-2017-q3.md

 The books falls just a little bit short of being the definitive concurrency reference.
-Most notable is the absence of chapter on the Go memory model-I think every concurrency book has to discuss the memory model.
-Fortunately, it's really simple in the case of Go: you can read about it [here](https://golang.org/ref/mem).
+Most notable is the absence of chapter on the Go memory model-I think that's something every concurrency book has to discuss.
+Fortunately, it's really simple in the case of Go: just read about it [here](https://golang.org/ref/mem).
-Also, the chapter about the Go runtime is good, but the best resources available are the two fantastic talks by Kavya Joshi:
+Also, the chapter about the Go runtime is good, but not nearly as good as the two fantastic talks by Kavya Joshi:
 ["go test -race" Under the Hood](https://www.youtube.com/watch?v=5erqWdlhQLA) and [Understanding Channels](https://www.youtube.com/watch?v=KBZlN0izeiY).